francescoo22/masters-thesis/chapters/5-Annotation-System.typ

 Classes are made of fields, each associated with an annotation $alpha_f$.
 Methods have parameters that are also associated with an annotation $alpha_f$ as well as an additional annotation $beta$, and they are further annotated with $alpha_f$ for the returned value.
 The receiver of a method is not explicitly included in the grammar, as it can be treated as a parameter.
 Similarly, constructors are excluded from the grammar since they can be viewed as methods that return a unique value.
 Overall, a program is simply made of a set of classes and a set of methods.

 The annotations are the same that have been introduced in the previous chapter, the only difference is that `Borrowed` is represented using the symbol $borrowed$.
-Finally, statements and expressions are pretty similar to Koltin.
+Finally, statements and expressions are pretty similar to Kotlin.

 #compare-grammar-kt